D F Concerts Limited

 Our Policy Statement

-Our commitment to doing everything we can to combat modern slavery means we all have an obligation to ensure legal compliance, to uphold ethical standards, and to combat human rights violations.
+Our commitment to doing everything we can to combat modern slavery means we all have an obligation to ensure legal compliance, uphold ethical standards, and combat human rights violations.
 We expect everyone in our supply chain to adopt the same high standards.
-To ensure compliance and as part of our contracting processes, we require that the following clause be included in our supplier contracts:
+To ensure compliance, and as part of our contracting processes, we require that the following clause be included in our supplier contracts:

 “[Third party] warrants and undertakes to D F Concerts Limited that it:

 i.will not engage in any activity, practice or conduct which would constitute an offence under the Modern Slavery Act 2015; and